LunarWatcher/conan-IXWebSocket/README.md

 Uploading to Conan Center is planned in the future.

+Either way, to add it to your project, you need to make sure your Conan profile setting `settings.compiler.libcxx` is set to `libstdc++11`.
+If it's set to `libstdc++`, the build may fail with undefined references to IXWebSocket.

 # Options

 * `use_mbed_tls` - whether or not to use MbedTLS.
 By default, this is false to allow platform-specific SSL providers (Both Mac and UNIX supports MbedTLS, but they fall back to platform-specific providers). **NOTE:** Windows uses MbedTLS regardless of this option.